Paul83/weather/README.md

 Weather data is obtained from the OpenWeatherMap project (http://openweathermap.org/forecast5).

-For an mode indepth discussion of the application and its development, see 'Buildit weather about.pdf' (located at the top of the repository).
+For a more indepth discussion of the application and its development, see 'Buildit weather about.pdf' (located at the top of the repository).

 ##Installation
 Download or clone all the files and folders in this repository.